Dragon8029/100-days-of-code/Attempt6.md

 ##D35/100:
 *Sep 4, 2019*

 Completed day 16 and 17 of the #javascript30 challenge.
+Started reading YDKJS: Up and Going.

+---

+##D36/100:
+*Sep 5, 2019*

+Completed day 18 and 19 of the #javascript30 challenge.

 ---